 Once this has been established, we can begin to try and clean up the three large roadside dumps.
 This is going to prove to be difficult and costly due to the steep slopes the dumps are found on.
-One option would be to use a drag line to pull the garbage up non-agricultural) in implementing Best Management Practices and heighten awareness via education.
+One option would be to use a drag line to pull the garbage up the hillsides.
+Physical labor could also put a dent in the dumps but this could prove to be dangerous.